rayxke/kiritos-classroom/site/content/sks/fall2023/8B-english/assignment2.md

 ## Instructions
 The first written assignment is a short essay.
-1. Write about a time when you felt a special connection to nature.
+1. Write about a time when your curiosity led you to learn or try something new.
 2. The essay should be **at least three paragraphs** Intro, Body, and Conclusion (**300-400 words**).
 3. When you submit, name the file "ClassNumber_StudentNumber_Name.docx"
     * Example 8B1_80155_Keary.docx